ga4gh-discovery/data-connect/SEARCHSPEC.md

     *   `json_format(json) → varchar*`
     *   `json_size(json, json_path) → bigint*`
 *   Functions for working with nested and repeated data (ROW and ARRAY) \
-See also UNNEST, which is part of the SQL grammar and allows working with nested arrays as if they were rows in a joined table. \
+See also UNNEST, which is part of the SQL grammar and allows working with nested arrays as if they were rows in a joined table.

 Note: Arrays are mostly absent in MySQL
-    *   Array subscript Operator: []
+    *   Array Subscript Operator: []
-    *   Array concatenation Operator: ||
+    *   Array Concatenation Operator: ||
     *   `concat(array1, array2, ..., arrayN) → array`
     *   `cardinality(x) → bigint*`
 *   ga4gh_type (described above)